-Regular review and assessment of pupil's provision maps, individual targets and assessment records.

-- All assessments are used to establish if children are on track to meet end of year expectations.
-This informs their future learning and provision planning. - Teachers will give both individual and group feedback on a regular basis and adjust short term learning objectives appropriately. - The school's monitoring and assessment schedule will be followed, Targets are updated termly, teacher assessment is on-going, summative assessments are made half termly and termly to inform pupil progress meetings.
-Analysed data (PIVATs, Pscale, SATs, Profile, Early Years Outcome data and % on track to meet end of year expectations) is given to the Headteacher, who will arrange for it to be entered into the school's database.
-Data can then be analysed along with evidence of progress in children's books, to enhance pupil progress and achievement.
-This will also inform the discussion in half termly pupil progress meetings. - Each phase follows an agreed definition of assessment for learning.
+- Regular review and assessment of pupil's provision maps, individual targets, support plans and assessment records. - All assessments are used to establish if children are on track to meet end of year expectations.
+This informs their future learning and provision planning. - Teachers will give both individual and group feedback on a regular basis and adjust short term learning objectives appropriately. - The school's monitoring and assessment schedule will be followed, Targets are updated termly, teacher assessment is on-going, summative assessments are made termly to inform pupil progress meetings. - Each phase follows an agreed definition of assessment for learning.
 This includes the children assessing their own and each others' work.
 Children regularly review their own progress towards their targets.